4degrees/clique/doc/guide/assembly.rst

      <Collection "file_v%d.0002.jpg [1-2]">,
      <Collection "file_v%d.0003.jpg [1-2]">]

-Here, Clique returned more collections that might have been expected, but, as can be seen, they are all valid collections.
+Here, Clique returned more collections than might have been expected, but, as can be seen, they are all valid collections.
 This is an important feature of Clique - it doesn't attempt to guess.
 Instead, it is designed to be wrapped easily with domain specific logic to get the results desired.